Bereavement payment and assistance under the VEA

 - living separately because either of them was in respite care at the time of death

-and the pensioner was receiving disability pension.
+and the pensioner was receiving Disability Compensation Payment.

 However, if the pensioner was receiving: